leo-arch/clifm/src/README.md

 ### 3. Memory

 Manual memory management is another of the greatest (dis)advantages of C. Use a tool like `valgrind` to make sure your code is not leaking memory.
-Free `malloc`'ed memory as soon as you don't need it any more.
+Free `malloc`'ed memory as soon as you do not need it any more.
 As a plus, compile with `clang` using the following flags to detect undefined behavior and integer overflow at run-time: `-fsanitize=integer -fsanitize=undefined`.

 ### 4. Static analysis